Generic selectors

 Supplement to Androshchuk’s sword catalog of Viking Age Sweden

 Almost a decade has passed since the publication of Androshchuk’s excellent sword catalog of Viking Age Sweden, which was first published in Russian (2013) and later reworked into English (2014).
 During this period, at least seven new swords or fragments of them were found or published.
-At the same time, we found five pieces in […]
+At the same time, we found eight pieces in […]

 The helmet from Olszówka, Poland